PowerShellCrack/AzureSite2SiteVPNLab/README.md

 $AzureSiteBHubCIDR = '10.33.0.0/16' #Always use /16
 $AzureSiteBSpokeCIDR = '10.32.0.0/16' #Always use /16

-$DHCPLocation = '<ip, server, or router>'   #defaults to dhcp server not on router; assumes dhcp is on a server
+$DHCPLocation = '<IP, server, or router>'   #defaults to DHCP server not on router; assumes DHCP is on a server
-                                            #if <router> is specified, dhcp server will be enabled but a full DHCP scope will be built for each subnets automatically (eg. 10.22.1.1-10.22.1.255)
+                                            #if <router> is specified, DHCP server will be enabled but a full DHCP scope will be built for each subnets automatically (eg. 10.22.1.1-10.22.1.255)

-$DNSServer = '<ip, ip addresses (comma delimitated), router>'   #if not specified; defaults to fourth IP in spoke subnet scope (eg. 10.22.1.4).
-This would be Azure's first available ip for VM
+$DNSServer = '<IP, IP addresses (comma delimitated), router>'   #if not specified; defaults to fourth IP in spoke subnet scope (eg. 10.22.1.4).
+This would be Azure's first available IP for VM
-                                                                # if <router> is specified; google ip 8.8.8.8 will be used since no dns server exist on router
+                                                                # if <router> is specified; google IP 8.8.8.8 will be used since no DNS server exist on router

 $HyperVVMLocation = '<default>' #Leave as <default> for auto detect
 $HyperVHDxLocation = '<default>' #Leave as <default> for auto detect

-$VyosIsoPath = '<default>' #Add path (eg. 'E:\ISOs\VyOS-1.1.8-amd64.iso') or use <latest> to get the latest vyos ISO (this is still in BETA)
+$VyOSIsoPath = '<default>' #Add path (eg. 'E:\ISOs\VyOS-1.1.8-amd64.iso') or use <latest> to get the latest VyOS ISO (this is still in BETA)
                   #If path left blank or default, it will attempt to download the supported versions (1.1.8)

 $UseBGP = $false # not required for VPN, but can help.
 Costs more.